 Your nails can be a reflection of your inner health and dietary habits.
-If nails do not get sufficient nourishment from the inside, nail growth can slow down and become brittle.
-Here are 5 top tips for your diet for healthy nails.
+If our nails do not get sufficient nourishment from our diet, our nail growth can slow down and our nails will become brittle.
+Here are 5 top tips for your diet for strong, healthy nails.

 What are nails made of?

-Nails are made up of layers of a protein known as keratin.
-Keratin is also found in skin and hair and when they're fed the right nutrients, your skin, nails and hair all naturally grow stronger and healthier.
+Nails are made up of layers of a protein known as 'keratin'.
+Keratin is also found in our skin and hair, and when they're fed the right nutrients, our skin, nails and hair all naturally grow stronger and healthier.

-Changes or abnormalities in your fingernails can be indicative of a nutritional imbalance or deficiency so eating the correct nutrients can help your nails grow stronger and more resistant to breakage and deterioration.
+Changes or abnormalities in your fingernails can be indicative of a nutritional imbalance or a deficiency in important nutrients, so eating the right foods with the right nutrients will help your nails grow stronger and be more resistant to breakage and deterioration.

-A poor diet can lead to other nail problems such as dry or brittle nails, horizontal or vertical ridges on nails, curved nail ends, darkened nails, splitting, hangnails, white lines or spots and abnormalities in nail colour.
+A poor diet can lead to dry or brittle nails, horizontal or vertical ridges on nails, curved nail ends, darkened nails, splitting, hangnails, white lines or spots and abnormalities in nail colour.